psyb0t/ssh-tunnel-swarm/README.md

 - Supports both forward and reverse SSH tunnels.
 - Tunnels are continuously maintained and re-established in case of disconnection.

-## Prerequisites
+# Prerequisites

-This script is designed to be run in a Unix-like environment.
+**This script is designed to be run in a Unix-like environment.**

+## General Software Requirements

-- **Bash Shell**: The script is written in Bash, so you need to have Bash installed on your system.
+- **bash**: The script is written in `bash`, so you need to have `bash` installed on your system.

-- **SSH**: The script uses SSH to establish connections and create tunnels.
-Make sure you have SSH installed and properly configured on your machine.
+- **ssh**: The script uses `ssh` to establish connections and create tunnels.
+Make sure you have `ssh` installed and properly configured on your machine.

+## Downloader Tool Prerequisites

+- **jq**: This lightweight and flexible command-line JSON processor is used by the downloader tool to parse data fetched from GitHub.
+Specifically, it helps identify the most recent version of ssh-tunnel-swarm.
+- **wget**: wget is a versatile utility designed for non-interactive downloading of files from the web.
+It serves a dual purpose in this case - initially downloading the downloader tool, and subsequently employed by the downloader tool itself to retrieve ssh-tunnel-swarm.

 ## Installation